MAKMART/minecraft_clone/README.md

 * [Ninja](https://github.com/ninja-build/ninja) ⚡
 * [A C++ compiler](https://isocpp.org/get-started) 🖥️

-Make sure both are installed and added to your system's `PATH` if you're on Windows.
+Make sure all three are installed and added to your system's `PATH` if you're on Windows.

 ## Building the Project from Source 🛠️